Buses in Seoul: Vehicles

-Most buses in South Korea are domestic models and are made by Hyundai, Daewoo and Edison Motors.
+Most buses in South Korea are domestic models and are made by Hyundai, Daewoo and Edison Motors (acquired by and rebranded to KGM).
 Buses are either 9 m or 10.6 m to 11 m Buses use either compressed natural gas, electric batteries, or a combination of both.
 In the past, diesel buses also ran until retirement, and Daewoo buses measuring 12 m in length and Iveco articulated buses measuring 18 m in length were in service on trunk buses from 2004 until 2014.

+Rapid buses operate with coach buses, specifically the Hyundai Universe.
+The majority of these are diesel-powered, however a small subset are powered by hydrogen fuel cells.

 In popular culture

 The South Korean animated children's television series Tayo the Little Bus, which is available on Hulu, Netflix and on many stations throughout the world, is based on Seoul's bus system.
 Each of the four main characters is a different color (type) of bus, with the title character Tayo being a blue/trunk bus.